MaxCompute SQL allows conversion between data types. The two conversion methods are explicit type conversion and implicit type conversion.

 - The source and pattern parameters of LIKE and RLIKE can only be of the String type.

-Other types cannot be involved in the operation, nor be implicitly converted to the String type.
+- Other types can neither be involved in the operations nor be implicitly converted to the String type.

 The usage of IN is as follows:

 key in (value1, value2, …)Implicit conversion rules of IN:

 - Data in the value column must be consistent.

 - To compare keys and values, if Bigint, Double, and String types are compared, convert them to Double type.
 If the Datetime and String types are compared, convert them to Datetime type.
 Conversions between other types are not allowed.

 - The usage of LIKE and RLIKE is as follows:

 Arithmetic operators include addition (+), subtraction (-), multiplication (*), division (/), modulo (%), unary plus (+), and unary minus (-).
 Their implicit conversion rules are described as follows: